USUFSLC/intro-meeting/slides.md

 We are planning on doing VM reservations with the large number of boxes we own.
 While still in the process of building out the infra, we do have complete ownership of the "linux.usu.edu" domain on the OpenIPAM.

 If you want to own "https://<yournamehere>.linux.usu.edu", stay tuned in the coming month(s)!

-I'll now hand it over to @Kytech, to convince you why you should care about Free Software in the first place.

 ---